Hydrocodone Combination Products

 What other information should I know?

-Before having any laboratory test (especially those that involve methylene blue), tell your doctor and the laboratory personnel that you are taking a hydrocodone combination product.
+Before having any laboratory test, tell your doctor and the laboratory personnel that you are taking a hydrocodone combination product.

 This prescription is not refillable.
 If you continue to have pain or a cough after you finish taking your medication, call your doctor.